zanzo420/valheim-expand_world_events/README.md

 All settings are server side:

-- Random event interval (default: `46` minutes): How often the game tries to start a random event.
+- **Random event interval**: How often the game tries to start a random event.
+  - Default is `46` minutes.
-- Random event change (default: `20` percent): The chance to try starting a random event.
+- **Random event change**: The chance to try starting a random event.
+  - Default is `20` percent.
-- Multiple events (default: `false`): If enabled, multiple events can be active at the same time.
+- **Multiple events**: If enabled, multiple events can be active at the same time.
+  - Default is `false`.
   - When a new event starts, the previous one stays active (unless too close).
   - Clients receive the closest event.
   - Active events are not saved to the save file.
 Restarting the server removes active events.
-- Minimum distance between events (default: `100` meters): When multiple events are enabled, new events cancel previous events within this distance.
+- **Minimum distance between events**: When multiple events are enabled, new events cancel previous events within this distance.
+  - Default is `100` meters.

 ### expand_events.yaml